CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

 -  You should consider using a wide range of pixel sizes here; 2-20 is a reasonable first place to start.

+   -  If you did use EnhanceOrSuppressFeatures in the previous step, using OverlayOutlines to compare the outlines with the original image is a good idea once again.

 13) **Add measurement modules to your pipeline**